falcore3000/darknet/README.md

 - End to End Encryption
 - Post Public Key encryption primitives

-Proticol Draft
+Protocol Draft
 ==============

 Here is whole protocol.

-The proticol is
+The protocol is
 - easy to implement in C
 - simple (no backdoors)
 - fast